-Screening for gestational diabetes during pregnancy.
+- Screening for gestational diabetes during pregnancy.

-> - Purchase or rental of manual and electric breast pumps for pregnant and nursing women, plus supplies at the time of initial purchase.
+- Purchase of manual and electric breast pumps for pregnant and nursing women, plus supplies included with the initial purchase.
 Hospital-grade pumps are not covered.

->

-> See "Coverage of preventive care" for more prenatal, newborn, and well-baby services that are covered as preventive.
+See "Coverage of preventive care" for more prenatal, newborn, and well-baby services that are covered as preventive.
 See "Guidelines for Drugs Covered" for coverage of prenatal vitamins.